jashanpreetkaur5/TasteMeter/README.md

 # TasteMeter
 Your ultimate culinary companion - a Digital Kitchen Scale website blending precision, modern tech, captivating animations, and a rich library of pictures fetched from the Flicker API!

+Welcome to our Digital Kitchen Scale website!
+Experience the perfect fusion of culinary precision and modern technology.
+Our user-friendly platform, built with HTML, CSS, and JavaScript, offers accurate measurements and a delightful cooking journey.
+With captivating animations and a sleek design, our website ensures an intuitive experience on any device.
+Explore a vast collection of enticing food scale pictures, fetched using JSON from the Flicker API, to inspire your culinary creativity.
+Whether you're a seasoned chef or a cooking enthusiast, our Digital Kitchen Scale website is your reliable companion.
+Elevate your cooking game and create mouthwatering dishes with confidence.
+Happy cooking!